fntneves/laravel-transactional-events/README.md

 ]
 ```

-Choose the events that should always bypass the transactional layer, i.e., should be handled by the default event dispatcher.
+Choose the events that should always bypass the transaction-aware layer, i.e., should be handled by the original event dispatcher.
 By default, all `*ed` Eloquent events are excluded.
 The main reason for this default value is to avoid interference with your already existing event listeners for Eloquent events.

 ```php
 'excluded' => [